 Chordal graphs constitute an important and well studied graph family.
 They are an useful tool to study many problems.
 A chord in a cycle is an edge between two non-consecutive vertices in the cycle.
 A chordal graph is a graph such that each one of its cycles contains a chord.

 Modern science has shown that all species of organisms that live on earth undergo a slow transformation process through the ages.
 This process is called evolution.
 One of the central problems in biology is to explain the evolutionary history of today’s specie.
 This is usually done by constructing trees whose leaves represent present-day species and whose interior nodes represent hypothesized ancestors.
 These kinds of trees are called phylogenetic trees.
-More general, we can build phylogenetic trees for species, populations, proteins or objects.

 We will concerned with objects described by the state they exhibit on a set of characteristics, let M be the character state matrix with n rows (objects) and m columns (characters).
 Thus Mij denotes the state the object i has for character j .
 The goal is construct a tree T whose leaves are objects and with the property that for each state s of each character c, the set of nodes of T for which the state is s with respect to c must form a subtree of T. If such a tree exists it is said that M admits a perfect phylogeny.
 Given a character state matrix is constructed a graph called SIG.
 For each state of each character we create a vertex in the SIG.
 Note that for each vertex of the SIG there is a set of objects that have that state for that character.
 Then we create an edge between two vertices of SIG if and only if the corresponding sets have nonempty intersection.
 This is why this graph is called state intersection graph.
 Observe that each clique (maximal complete) of SIG is related with an object that presents these states in these characteres.